Terrance Williams: 2015 season

-With leading wide receiver Dez Bryant missing most of the season, Williams failed to show that he was ready to be a number one receiver, which was complicated by the fact that he played with four different starting quarterbacks with varying degrees of knowledge of the team's offense.
+With leading wide receiver Dez Bryant missing most of the season, Williams failed to show that he was ready to be a number one receiver, which was complicated by the fact that Williams played with four different starting quarterbacks with varying degrees of knowledge of the team's offense.

-Williams had a career-game statistically in the regular-season finale against the Washington Redskins, making eight receptions for 173 yards in a 34-23 loss with Kellen Moore as the starting quarterback.
+Williams had a career-game statistically in the regular-season finale against the Washington Redskins, making eight receptions for 173 yards during a 34–23 loss with Kellen Moore as the starting quarterback.
 Williams had only two games where he registered over 80 receiving yards and finished the season with 52 receptions for 840 yards and three touchdowns in 16 games and 13 starts.

 2016 season

-During the season-opener against the New York Giants, Williams caught the ball near the end of the game but did not run out of bounds, allowing the Giants to win 20-19.
+During the season-opener against the Giants, Williams caught the ball near the end of the game but did not run out of bounds, allowing the Giants to narrowly win 20–19.
 He finished the game with three receptions for 34 yards.
-Three weeks later, Williams caught four passes for 44 yards and his first touchdown of the season against the San Francisco 49ers in a 24-17 road victory.
+Three weeks later, Williams caught four passes for 44 yards and his first touchdown of the season against the San Francisco 49ers in a 24–17 road victory.
 In the regular-season finale against the Philadelphia Eagles, Williams caught a three-yard touchdown in what would prove to be the final play of Tony Romo's career.
-Williams finished the 27-13 road loss with three receptions for 33 yards and the aforementioned touchdown.
+Williams finished the 27–13 road loss with three receptions for 33 yards and the aforementioned touchdown.

 Williams finished the season with 44 receptions for 594 yards and four touchdowns in 16 games and starts.
-In the Divisional Round against the Green Bay Packers, Williams caught four passes for 68 yards as the Cowboys narrowly lost 31–34.
+In the Divisional Round against the Packers, Williams had four receptions for 68 yards as the Cowboys lost 34–31.

 2017 season

 On March 10, 2017, Williams signed a four-year, $17 million contract extension with the Cowboys.

-During a Week 9 28-17 victory over the Kansas City Chiefs, Williams had his best game of the season, catching nine passes for 141 yards.
+During a Week 9 28–17 victory over the Kansas City Chiefs, Williams had his best game of the season, catching nine passes for 141 yards.
 Williams finished the season with a career-high 53 receptions for 568 yards in 16 games and 14 starts.

 2018 season

 Williams was limited during training camp while recovering from offseason foot surgery.

 Williams played in the first three games of the season before aggravating the foot injury.
 He was placed on injured reserve on October 6, 2018.
-On October 18, 2018, Williams was suspended for three games by the NFL for breaking the substance abuse policy.
+On October 18, Williams was suspended for three games by the NFL for breaking the substance abuse policy.

 On February 18, 2019, the Cowboys declined the option on the final year on Williams’ contract, making him a free agent at the start of the new league year.